Junyoungpark/PGNN/README.md

 - Use Euclidean coordinates of wind turbines as additional node features.
 - Use [BatchNorm](https://arxiv.org/abs/1502.03167) in front of the `edge_model`,`node_model`
   and `global_model` of the PGN layers.
-  We experimentally confirmed that using BatchNorm greatly improve the training speed and also slightly improve the asymptotic performance of PGNNs when augmenting Euclidean coordinates as inputs.
+  We experimentally confirmed that using BatchNorm greatly improves the training speed and also slightly improves the asymptotic performance of PGNNs when augmenting Euclidean coordinates as inputs.

 ## Dependencies